csdms/bmi-topography/docs/source/README.rst

 To better understand usage, OpenTopography `requires an API key <https://opentopography.org/blog/introducing-api-keys-access-opentopography-global-datasets>`__ to access datasets they host.
-Getting an API key is easy, and it’s free;
-just follow the instructions in the link above.
+Getting an API key is easy, and it’s free: just follow the instructions in the link above.

 Once you have an API key, there are three ways to use it with